lunascsant/lunascsant/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on backend engineering
+- 🔭 I’m currently working as a backend software engineer
-- 🌱 I’m currently learning about devops
+- 🌱 I’m currently learning about operational search

 - 📫 How to reach me: luciananssantana@gmail.com